solid/web-access-control-spec/README.md

 ## Referring to Resources

-The `acl:accessTo` predicate specifies *which resources* you're giving access to, using their URLs as the objects.
-Object URLs for these triples need to end in a `/` if an only if they refer to a container.
+The `acl:accessTo` predicate specifies *which resources* you're giving access to, using their exact URLs as the objects.

 ### Referring to the ACL Resource Itself